Your level of success is the sum total of your core qualities built over a period of time

 Having started Salsa classes just over 3 years ago, looking back at my development.
-I noticed that I had gone from beginner to advanced in the space of 6 months.
-I was able to pick up the footwork, timing and hand/eye coordination that was necessary to dance with my partner.
+I noticed that I had gone from beginner to advance in the space of 6 months.
+I was able to pick up the footwork, timing, and hand/eye coordination that was necessary to dance with my partner.

 Having understood this, it’s made it far easier for me now to look at an endeavor and to see whether or not I could pick up the skill set quickly and easily.
 And if not, look at learning the ‘core qualities’ needed in order to get good.

 Putting myself as an example.
-I know that for me, my communication skills and the ability to talk in an influential manner has never been my strongest asset due to spending less time socializing as a child and more time playing video games.
-As a result the following skills for me would be very difficult to achieve:
+I know that for me, my communication skills and the ability to talk in an influential manner have never been my strongest asset due to spending less time socializing as a child and more time playing video games.
+As a result, the following skills for me would be very difficult to achieve: